Todd Rundgren/UTOPIA (and Related) Audio on CD-R ______ v05.2013

 Note:The booted version.
 Dubbed from the obscure double vinyl.
 See upgraded audience recording source (the original tapes) of this show below~ Warren

-Track List:CD ONE: INTERNATIONAL FEEL.
+Track List:DISC ONE/SET ONE: INTERNATIONAL FEEL.
 NEVER NEVER LAND.
 LONG FLOWING ROBE.
 IT WOULDN'T HAVE MADE ANY DIFFERENCE.
 I SAW THE LIGHT.
 YOU DON'T HAVE TO CAMP AROUND.
 A DREAM GOES FOREVER.
 LORD CHANCELLOR'S NIGHTMARE SONG.
 HELLO, IT'S ME.
 PISS AARON.
 WAILING WALL.
 LE FEEL INTERNACIONALE.
-UTOPIA THEME.
-DON'T YOU EVER LEARN?
-THE IKON (SEGMENT).
+DISC TWO/SET TWO: UTOPIA THEME.
+DON'T YOU EVER LEARN.
+THE IKON (SEGMENT ONE).
 BLACK MARIA.
-CD TWO: SUNSET BLVD.
-THE IKON (SEGMENT).
-NO 1 LOWEST COMMON DENOMINATOR.
-IS IT MY NAME?.
-UNKNOWN INSTRUMENTAL.
+TUNING/BAND INTROS.
+WHEN THE SHIT HITS THE FAN/SUNSET BLVD.
+THE IKON (SEGMENT TWO). # 1 LOWEST COMMON DENOMINATOR.
+IS IT MY NAME/UNKNOWN INSTRUMENTAL.
 HUNGRY FOR LOVE.
-THE IKON (SEGMENT)/BASS SOLO/DRUM SOLO.
+THE IKON (SEGMENT THREE w/BASS SOLO/DRUM SOLO).
 JUST ONE VICTORY.
 DANCING IN THE STREETS

 Update 9/1/12: We also just got a re-tweeked/mastered version of it from our pal Joe Franks.
 And it's a VERY good job!
 Thanks Joe!

 Track List:DISC ONE: INTERNATIONAL FEEL.
 NEVER NEVER LAND.
 LONG FLOWING ROBE.
 IT WOULDN'T HAVE MADE ANY DIFFERENCE.
 I SAW THE LIGHT.
 A DREAM GOES ON FOREVER.
 LORD CHANCELLOR'S NIGHTMARE SONG.
 HELLO IT'S ME.
 PISS AARON.
 WAILING WALL.
 HEAVY METAL KIDS.
 LE FEEL INTERNACIONALE.
-UTOPIA THEME.
-DISC TWO: BLACK MARIA.
+DISC TWO: UTOPIA THEME.
+BLACK MARIA.
 SUNSET BLVD.
-THE IKON.
+THE IKON (SEGMENT 1).
 NO. 1 LOWEST COMMON DENOMINATOR .
-IS IT MY NAME.
+IS IT MY NAME/BLUESY INSTRUMENTAL.
+HUNGRY FOR LOVE.
+THE IKON (SEGMENT 2).
+JUST ONE VICTORY.
+SLUT.
+ENCORE APPLAUSE.
+COULDN'T I JUST TELL YOU (PARTIAL)

 11/16/73 (SCHMIDT FIELDHOUSE) XAVIER UNIVERSITY CINCINNATI OH AUDIENCE (EQ FRANK BUBNICK) 5:09:49